 Note: You can also target followers and individuals of the competition.
 Depending on your niche, this is a pretty powerful feature.

 According to eBizMBA Rank, Facebook is the largest social media platform in the world, followed by YouTube.
 The power of their network means you can create what they call “custom audiences.”

-The beauty of custom audiences is the ability to target audiences you already know via information you have previously collected.
+The beauty of custom audiences is the ability to target audiences you already know via the information you have previously collected.

-Lead Page – Facebook want all of their users to stay on the platform without being diverted to external websites.
+Lead Page – Facebook wants all of their users to stay on the platform without being diverted to external websites.
 With this type of campaign, Facebook gives you the ability to collect lead data without using a landing page.

 Instagram is a social network based on shared pictures, GIFs and also now video.
 It’s owned by Facebook which means you have the ability to market on both platforms simultaneously.

 The beauty of Instagram is since it’s still quite a new platform, the engagement rates are simply off the charts!
 In fact, it has the highest engagement rate when compared to other social media sites.